JuliaPreludes/Try.jl/README.md

 the EAFP approach, *the feature is declared automatically by defining of the method providing it* (e.g., `trygetlength`).
 Thus, by construction, it is hard to make the feature declaration and definition out-of-sync.
-Of course, this approach works only for effect-free or "redo-able" functions.
-To check if a sequence of destructive operations is possible, the trait-based approach is perhaps unavoidable.
-Therefore, these approaches are complementary.
-The EAFP-based strategy is useful for reducing the complexity of library extension interface.
+Of course, this approach works only for effect-free or "redo-able" functions when naively applied.
+To check if a sequence of destructive operations is possible, the trait-based approach is very straightforward.
+One way to use the EAFP approach for effectful computations is to create a low-level two-phase API where the first phase constructs a recipe of how to apply the effects in an EAFP manner and the second phase applies the effect.

 (Usage notes: An "EAFP-compatible" function can be declared with `Try.@function f` instead of `function f end`.
 It automatically defines a catch-all fallback method that returns an